canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 Let's have a look at each field:

- * **id**: the identifier of the tutorial to be used in the URL, keep it short but clear
+ * **id**: the identifier of the tutorial to be used in the URL.
+Keep it short but clear.
  * **summary**: a description of the tutorial (10 to 30 words) to be displayed on the frontpage of the site
  * **categories**: any of `cloud`, `community`, `containers`, `desktop`, `iot`,  `packaging` or `server`
  * **tags**: a comma-separated list of tags used by the site search